cschreib/kmos-scripts/README.md

 esorex kmos_combine -method='user' -filename='shifts.txt' -cmethod='median' -name='xxx' combine.sof
 ```

 4) This particular step is just a check to make sure you are doing everything correctly.
 You don't need to do it, and if you do, just do it for the first OB.
 Make a copy of the `combine_sci_reconstructed_xxx_img_cont.fits` file associated to your chosen helper target.
-Then run `reduce.sh` and make sure that the new `combine_sci_reconstructed_xxx_img_cont.fits` file shows the exact same image as the old one.
-Indeed, we applied manually the same shifts than the one calculated by the pipeline.
+Then run `reduce.sh` and make sure that the new `combine_sci_reconstructed_xxx_img_cont.fits` file shows the exact same image as the copy you just made.
+Indeed, we applied manually the same shifts than the ones calculated by the pipeline.
 If the images differ, then you have incorrectly written your `shifts.txt` file.

 5) Now we will determine the real position shifts from the reduced images.
 Open the exposures with DS9:
 ```bash